MicrosoftDocs/well-architected/well-architected/carrier-grade/carrier-grade-design-area-health-modeling.md

   - carrier-grade
 ---

-# Design area: Health modeling for carrier-grade workloads
+# Health modeling for carrier-grade workloads

+High availability requires careful health monitoring to automatically detect and respond to issues within seconds.
+This monitoring requires built-in telemetry of key dependencies to reliably detect the failure.
+The application itself requires additional telemetry (Service Level Indicators) which accurately report the health of the application in a way that is perceived by users of the application.
+Evaluation against SLOs may be necessary.

 The failure rate analysis and general health modeling of the application should generate clear metrics indicative of the service and health of its constituent elements.
 These metrics must be included in the design so that the true service availability can be monitored.
 By including metrics, you can track the most useful leading indicators to trigger the automated failure responses and to generate the necessary alerts for human intervention.

 ## Management and monitoring

 Monitoring and management require the following thought processes: